lenapear/assignment-iot/README.md

 ### 6) Reflection
-Node-RED was used as both the backend and dashboard layer due to its strong integration with MQTT and InfluxDB, making it suitable for rapid IoT prototyping.
+For this project, Node-RED was chosen as both the backend and dashboard solution because it provided a simpler and faster way to build the IoT pipeline within the limited assignment timeframe.
+Since this was my first larger IoT project, I wanted to focus on understanding the core concepts such as MQTT communication, real-time data handling, database integration, and device control before building a more custom solution.

+Using Node-RED made it easier to connect MQTT, InfluxDB, and the dashboard together without needing to spend most of the time building frontend and backend infrastructure from scratch.
+However, since I already have previous experience with frontend development, I could see myself building a custom dashboard in the future now that I better understand how the underlying IoT communication flow works.

-Real-time MQTT communication differs from traditional REST APIs because data is pushed continuously rather than requested on demand.
-This allows near-instant updates in the dashboard without manual refresh.
+Real-time MQTT communication differs from traditional REST APIs because data is continuously pushed between devices and services instead of being manually requested through separate HTTP calls.
+This allows the dashboard to update almost instantly when new sensor values are published.

-The most challenging part of the project was configuring communication between all system components and troubleshooting deployment issues related to cloud-based services and credentials.
+The most challenging part of the project was configuring communication between all system components and troubleshooting deployment issues related to cloud-based services, credentials, and database connections.